Solid discs only!

 They are easily misdirected or caught by a gust of wind and before we know it they can be lost.
 If they end up in a river or stream, they may be impossibly to retrieve and will eventually end up in the sea, posing a risk to our globally rare seals!
 Andrea and Vanessa beach clean all year round and incredibly the photo above shows just how many flying rings they have removed from one Cornish beach in one year!

-CSGRT are hugely thankful they removed all these flying rings as in March 2021 – a year before – CSGRT recorded our first ever flying ringed seals in Cornwall – and two for the price of one – Splits and JD.
-CSGRT’s photo ID team have been delighted to record that both are now free of their rings and Joy Division (who was successfully rescued by our partners British Divers Marine Life Rescue) has been photographed multiple times back at West and North Cornwall (his usual commuting patch) thriving without his ring!
+CSGRT are hugely thankful they removed all these flying rings as in March 2021, CSGRT recorded our first ever flying ringed seals in Cornwall – and two for the price of one – Splits and JD.
+CSGRT’s photo ID team have been delighted to record that both are now free of their rings and JD (who was successfully rescued by our partners British Divers Marine Life Rescue) has been photographed multiple times back at West and North Cornwall (his usual commuting patch) thriving without his ring!

 These young seals are just two examples of seals suffering as a result of flying rings, but sadly there are many more.
 This is a nationwide issue that was first identified by one of our partner groups – ‘Friends of Horsey Seals’.
-They have been rescuing ‘ringed’ seals for many years and have worked hard to raise awareness about the risks involved, producing an excellent an informative leaflet about the issue.
+They have been rescuing ‘ringed’ seals for many years and have worked hard to raise awareness about the risks involved, producing an excellent and informative leaflet about the issue.
 Click here to download their leaflet.
-There is even a parliamentary petition set up to bring this issue to attention of our MPs.
-Click here to find out more and consider signing this petition.
+They will be launching a new parliamentary petition in Feb 2024 set up to bring this issue to attention of our MPs.

 We know how easy it is to miss throw a flying ring, which is why we ask that you only play with solid discs on the beach or near waterways.
 As any looped item is a threat to wildlife, please make sure when you go home that you take everything away with you.
 Any looped item left on a beach can result in hideous injury or even death for a wild animal.
 The photos below show where some of our flying rings end up!
 This is an easy problem to solve and you can be part of the solution.
 Tell all your dog loving friends too!

 So, CSGRT (also known as the Seal Research Trust – our national operational name) have decided to make sure Splits and JD have not suffered in vain.
-We have decided to run an awareness raising campaign in 2022 to help people understand this life threatening issue and to make suggestions about ways for us all to help eliminate this risk from our oceans.
+We have run an awareness raising campaign to help people understand this life threatening issue and to make suggestions about ways for us all to help eliminate this risk from our oceans.

 So, now we need your help!

-Might you be able to help distribute and use these resources in your local area on behalf of us all at the Seal Research Trust?
+Might you be able to help distribute and use these resources in your local area on behalf of us all at the Seal Research Trust and Seal Alliance?

-They key thing for our contacts is for us all to be kind, forgiving and empathetic, remembering that for most people, this will be the first time they have even thought about flying rings being a risk at all.
+They key thing for all this work is for our contact to be kind, forgiving and empathetic, remembering that for most people, this will be the first time they have even thought about flying ring toys being a risk at all.
 Always aim to be open, smiley, friendly and welcoming as you approach AND as you leave, appreciating that not everyone will agree with us or have the same opinion.
 Walk away smiling in the knowledge that you did at least try!

 All the resources we have created are available to you download online.
 Click here to access all our resources in our shared googledrive.